newrelic/release-toolkit/generate-yaml/README.md

     excluded-dirs: charts
 ```

-## Parameters

-### Changes
+## Changes from `CHANGELOG.md`

-The generate-yaml command will only create entries in the changes section for content matching:
-- Level3 Header **containing** one of the matching keywords in any letter case (table below).
-- Body content must be an itemized list, or it won't be computed.

-### Notes
+`generate-yaml` parses `CHANGELOG.md` looking for entries written by maintainers under a L2 `## Unreleased` header.

+`generate-yaml` expects L3 headers grouping changes by type.
+L3 headers containing the following words (case-insensitive) will be categorized as such:
+- `breaking`
+- `security`
+- `enhancement`
+- `bugfix`

-Any other Level3 header not containing one of the key entries, will be added to the notes section and won't bump the version.
+Any other L3 header under `## Unreleased` will be added, including the header, to the raw notes section.
+This section is echoed verbatim by `render-markdown` and `update-markdown`.

-The Body in notes doesn't need to be itemized.

-### Wrong data
-Content skipped:
-- Any content not child of a header will be skipped.
-- Headers with level higher than 3 and their body.

-Content invalid (generate will fail):
-- Non itemized lists for changes entries.
-- Headers with level less than 3.
+These L3 headers should be composed exclusively of unordered lists.
+Each item of that list is taken as a single "change", and assigned to the type matching the header it is placed on.
+Text under a change type header (e.g. `Breaking changes`, which matches `breaking`) that is not a list item is ignored.
+Non-change type headers (e.g. `Important notice`, which does not match any change type) can contain any type of markdown construct.

-The `CHANGELOG.md` can be validated with the [validate](#validate-markdown) command to spot wrong entries.
+The `CHANGELOG.md` can be validated with the `validate` command to spot wrong entries.

 ---